obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 That is the length of a day in Wetropolis, a Wetropolis day —wd (new SI unit).

+ANSWER: b) Wetropolis day or wd is 10 seconds.

 Q2: Notice which two lights lit up during a wd (Wetropolis day) and notice what happens in the river set-up with rain falling into the moor and reservoir.